jsonreeder/jsonreeder.github.io/about.md

 ## Jason _Who?_

 I'm a developer, linguist, and punslinger based out of SF.
-I build websites using Ruby on Rails, React, PostgreSQL, and Sass.
-I script in Ruby and Python.
-I write in Spacemacs and VS Code.
+I build websites using React, Flask, Rails, Google Cloud, PostgreSQL, and Sass.
+I script in Python and Ruby.
 I'm from Oakland, but have called a number of other cities home, including Cairo, Tangier, Amman, and Los Mochis.
 Ask me about living in plain text, Arabic linguistics, mindfulness, or bluegrass guitar.

 ## Affiliations

 A few groups, organizations, and endeavors that I am proud to have been part of:

+- [Wellio](http://www.getwellio.com/): My current job as the Chief Pun Officer and software engineer
 - [Google Research](https://research.google.com/): My main gig from 2015-2016, as an Arabic linguist
 - [The Sanskrit Library](http://sanskritlibrary.org/): A digital library of all things Sanskrit, where I added Arabic support
 - [Thrive East Bay](http://www.thriveeastbay.org/): A community dedicated to creating a flourishing world, where I play guitar